Web security: Injection Attacks with Java & Spring Boot

 - One likes to learn with a hands-on approach

-I am a senior software engineer and architect with 18 years of experience.
+I am a senior software engineer and architect.
 I mostly worked on backend technologies on distributed environments and have an expertise on performance optimizations, Java, Spring, Spring boot, Microservices, Architectural patterns, Web security, Database technologies, Cloud based solutions, Kafka and Elasticsearch.

 Currently, I work as a Senior Engineer and Architect at ING in Netherlands.
 Previously I worked on financial technology sector at Payconiq and on content management sector at SDL in Amsterdam.